AstroSplat: Physics-Based Gaussian Splatting for Rendering and Reconstruction of Small Celestial Bodies: Introduction

 Recent advances in neural scene representations, particularly Gaussian splatting \cite{kerbl2023gaussiansplatting}, have demonstrated impressive real-time rendering and reconstruction capabilities from multi-view imagery.
-Namely, the 2D Gaussian splatting (2DGS)~\cite{huang20242dgs} variant achieves high-fidelity view synthesis and topographic estimation by representing a scene with a collection of Gaussian disks.
+Namely, the 2D Gaussian splatting (2DGS)~\cite{huang20242dgs} variant achieves high-fidelity view synthesis and topographic estimation by representing a scene with a set of Gaussian disks.
 The reflectance properties of each Gaussian are typically represented by spherical harmonic (SH) coefficients.
 However, this parameterization is fundamentally appearance-based: it encodes view-dependent intensity without explicitly modeling the underlying physics of light–surface interactions.
 As a result, geometry and albedo effects are entangled, resulting in parameter estimates that may attribute illumination variance to albedo instead of topography.
 To combat this effect, we propose \textit{AstroSplat}, a physics-based Gaussian splatting framework that applies photometric modeling in the intensity computation step.
 Instead of the purely appearance-based SH parameterization, our method uses planetary reflectance models, which introduce a dependence on illumination direction and surface normal to determine per-Gaussian intensity.

-We validate AstroSplat on real imagery acquired by NASA’s Dawn mission \cite{russell2012dawn} to the asteroid 4 Vesta and minor planet 1 Ceres.
-Experiments demonstrate that incorporating physics-based reflectance models yields superior rendering performance and improved surface topography accuracy compared to the standard SH parameterization (see Figure~\ref{fig:teaser}).
-The result is an autonomous framework that eliminates the need for the human-intensive process of SPC while yielding superior reconstruction quality to traditional 2DGS.
+We validate AstroSplat on real imagery acquired by NASA’s Dawn mission \cite{russell2012dawn} to asteroid 4 Vesta and minor planet 1 Ceres.
+Experiments demonstrate that incorporating physics-based reflectance models yields superior rendering performance and improved topography accuracy compared to the standard SH parameterization (see Figure~\ref{fig:teaser}).
 In summary, the main contributions of this paper are: \begin{itemize} \item We integrate \textit{physics-based} planetary reflectance models into the 2DGS framework for topography estimation and rendering of small bodies. \item We analyze the effects of different reflectance models on reconstruction and rendering performance. \item We demonstrate that these reflectance models yield better performance compared to the typical spherical harmonic parameterization. \end{itemize}